fershad/fershad.com/src/writing/stress-testing-site-performance.md

 ---
 title: Stress testing site performance
 published: 2021/09/13
+permalink:  /writing/stress-testing-site-performance/
+summary: >-
+  As developers, we're normally building and testing websites on devices with decent specs, so testing how your site performs over a slow network or on a low-powered device is one way to help ensure real world performance.
 ---

 As developers, we're normally building and testing websites on devices with decent specs.
 That's fine for productivity, but it does leave a lot of room for performance issues to be missed.